Protesters defy Myanmar security forces as UN action urged - WTMJ

 Large protests against military rule have occurred daily in many cities and towns.
 Security forces escalated their crackdown with greater use of lethal force and mass arrests.
 At least 18 protesters were shot and killed Sunday and 38 on Wednesday, according to the U.N.
 Human Rights Office.
 More than 1,000 have been arrested, the independent Assistance Association for Political Prisoners said.

-Protests continued in the biggest cities of Yangon and Mandalay, and elsewhere Friday.
+Protests continued in the biggest cities of Yangon and Mandalay and elsewhere Friday.
 They were met again with force by police, and gunfire was heard.
-In Mandalay, Zaw Myo was fatally shot in Mandalay as the 26-year-old and other residents sought to protect a march by a group of engineers.
+In Mandalay, Zaw Myo was fatally shot as the 26-year-old and other residents sought to protect a march by a group of engineers.

 Schraner Burgener reiterated an earlier appeal to the international community not to “lend legitimacy or recognition to this regime that has been forcefully imposed and nothing but chaos has since followed.”